MetaSys-LISBP/IsoCor/doc/faq.rst

            "InChI=1S/C4H4O4/c5-3(6)1-2-4(7)8/h1-2H,(H,5,6)(H,7,8)/p-2/b2-1+/a(O3+2),(O1+0)"

 .. warning:: This is an experimental feature: isotopic inchis may be subject to change
-             according to the evolution of the specifications.
+             according to the evolution of the IUPAC specifications.

 ..  _failed_gui: